ROLE

 When testing the window with analysts, I observed confusion–hesitation, frequently resetting filters, etc. Because there was a lack of an immediate visual response to inputs, it made the interaction feel unreliable.The issue was two pronged– a lack of clear interaction feedback and clutter.

-To alleviate cognitive overload and create more consistent behavior across the platform, I focused on simplifying the Time Window component by reducing redundancy, addressing unresponsive interactions, and improving clarity.
+I focused on simplifying the Time Window component by reducing redundancy, addressing unresponsive interactions, and improving clarity.
 I consolidated the military and AM/PM formats into a single military time option, aligning with our primary user base of military and military-adjacent personnel.
 I also reduced the number of presented options and repositioned them to the left side of the panel to make them more immediately visible during the scanning process.
 Finally, I introduced dynamic feedback to reassure users that their selections had been successfully applied.

 SOLUTION – #3